natgo/wt-wiki-scraper/wikitext-transpiled/ground/M41A3%20(China).md

 '''Cons:'''

 * Large profile for a light tank
-* The armour is thin and more than enough to trigger delay fuse of shells
+* While the armour is thin, it's more than enough to trigger the fuse of most shells
-* Lacks HEATFS and APDS compared to other M41s
+* Lacks HEATFS and APDS compared to other M41s; however, much lower battle rating negates this
-* Very cramped combat compartment, all crews are literary sitting on/next to ammunition
+* Very cramped combat compartment, all crews are sitting on/next to ammunition

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->